 Can I minimize my risks of a running injury going forward?

-For the novice the answer is clearly yes.
-Consider a few sessions with an online coach.
+For the novice, the answer is clearly yes.
+Consider a few sessions with an online coach or program to design a proper running schedule.
+These programs also help you add load slowly to minimize the risk of injury.
 Learn the proper ways to run and how to minimize the risk of injury.
-Understand the 80/20 rule and the 10% rules and you can dramatically decrease your risk of reinjury.
+Understand the 80/20 rule and the 10% rule and you can dramatically decrease your risk of reinjury.
 Elites runners function in a zone where maximal performance and overuse injury risk are very close cousins.
 Their coach will be able to adapt their training schedules moving forward to diminish the acute training load to minimize their risk, the question will be whether or not their chronic training load will also need to be altered.

 Many overuse injuries in runners do not require that you stop running.
-Finding a doc, physio, or athletic trainer that understands the runner’s mentality, and is current on injury detection, and treatment methods is critical if you wish to remain our on the road.
+Finding a doc, physio, or athletic trainer that understands the runner’s mentality, and is current on injury detection, and treatment methods are critical if you wish to remain out on the road.

 Disclaimer: this information is for your education and should not be considered medical advice regarding diagnosis or treatment recommendations.
 Some links on this page may be affiliate links.
 Read the full disclaimer.